 - Tarn v Hughes ICR 76, IRLR 1021– Nicola successfully represented Dr Tarn in her appeal against the decision of an Employment Tribunal limiting the number of discrimination claims she could bring at any one hearing;

-- Dr Carneiro v Chelsea Football Club and Jose Mourinho– Nicola was junior counsel to Mary O’Rourke QC, representing Dr Eva Caneiro in her claims for unfair dismissal and sex discrimination.
+- Dr Carneiro v Chelsea Football Club and Jose Mourinho– Nicola was junior counsel to Mary O’Rourke KC, representing Dr Eva Caneiro in her claims for unfair dismissal and sex discrimination.
 The claim was settled on confidential terms on day 2 of the ET hearing.
 (Press coverage);

 - William Jones’s Schools Foundation Trustees v Parry– Nicola successfully represented Ms Parry before the EAT, where the EAT found that the provisions relied upon by Respondent were ultra vires the enabling legislation and before the Court of Appeal where the Court of Appeal accepted that the ET1 had in fact been in a form that could reasonably have been responded to meaning that the vires of the legislation no longer mattered;

-- Bhardwaj v FDA (CA)– Nicola was junior counsel for Ms Bhardwaj (led by Mary O’Rourke QC) before the Court of Appeal in a case considering the circumstances in which there may be found to be apparent bias by the ET and the requirements for there to be a valid waiver of bias;
+- Bhardwaj v FDA (CA)– Nicola was junior counsel for Ms Bhardwaj (led by Mary O’Rourke KC) before the Court of Appeal in a case considering the circumstances in which there may be found to be apparent bias by the ET and the requirements for there to be a valid waiver of bias;

 - Gribble v Ministry of Justice– Nicola represented a part-time judge in the Social Security and Child Support Tribunal who was claiming less favourable treatment on grounds of being a part-time worker;